 - and effectively mitigate unacceptable risks

-Digital Risk Protection is a relatively new category of cybersecurity, and many organizations are choosing to add a DRP solution to their existing cybersecurity stack rather than replace existing solutions.
+Digital risk protection is a relatively new category of cybersecurity, and many organizations are choosing to add a DRP solution to their existing cybersecurity stack rather than replace existing solutions.
 In the same way that SIEM tools enable organizations to fully map their existing internal cybersecurity posture, DRP solutions enable organizations to monitor external threats.

 Why Is Digital Risk Protection Important?